-HFCs are the fastest growing source of greenhouse gas emissions in the U.S. and globally, and are thousands of times more potent than carbon dioxide.
-With federal efforts to regulate HFCs stalled, Maryland as part of the U.S. Climate Alliance, is proposing action to reduce certain HFCs and HFC blends that have a high-global warming potential and pose a higher overall risk to human health and the environment.
+Given the uncertainty of federal implementation of these SNAP rules, Maryland, along with other U.S. Climate Alliance (USCA) states, is proposing action to reduce certain HFCs and HFC blends that have a high-global warming potential and pose a higher overall risk to human health and the environment.
 The draft regulation proposes to adopt specific SNAP prohibitions for HFCs in air conditioning and refrigeration equipment, aerosol propellants, and foam end-uses.
 The phase out of HFCs will encourage the use of available alternatives with lower greenhouse gas emissions.